cjh0613/anti-selfish-browser/README.md

 ## Summary
 ## Documentation

+If ou can speak Chinese, join this group to discuss the anti-trust plan together. https://t.me/anti_monopoly

 Demo: use IE or Chinese browser : https://cjh0613.github.io/anti-selfish-browser

 This is the first open source project in the world that supports 105 languages to prompt users to stop using IE.